 Now I could understand why Charlie was so interested in Pat.
 I was now interested too, but I kept this to myself knowing that Charlie had first claim on her.

 About a week later several of us where sitting at a table in front of Lamont’s house after school.
 It was Wednesday, April 24th, 1968, and a sunny 55 degrees.
 Pat was outside and Charlie was considering calling Pat, not knowing if she would welcome or reject his phone call.
 A solution came to my mind in an instant.
 I suggested that I take her a note from Charlie, asking if it was OK for him to call her.
 It is a time honored technique for a friend to deliver a note, and Charlie agreed to the plan.
 I would not be afraid to venture into the battlefield because my life was not on the line.
 It was a perfect excuse to see up close the objects that caught my attention.
-And, even if he had first dibs on Pat, her younger sister was quite the looker.
+And, even if he had first dibs on Pat, her younger sister was always an option.

 |Her sparkling eyes lit up my soul|